The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 Ask: “How do you support performance readiness for students who want to perform?”

 Classical dance asks so much of a student: time, devotion, repetition, and resilience.
-The least we can do is ensure the environment gives something back: a steadier sense of self, a healthier relationship with the body, and a stage that feels like home.
-As for me — I am healing, and with the right mentor, have found the courage to return to learning Odissi with a renewed motivation and an openness to performing in the future.
+The least we can do is ensure the environment gives something back.
+It should provide a steadier sense of self, a healthier relationship with the body, and a stage that feels like home.
+As for me, I am healing.
+With the right mentor, I have found the courage to return to learning Odissi with renewed motivation and openness to performing in the future.

 About Me